raspberrypilearning/flatgame/en/step_5.md

 --- /task ---

 --- task ---
-Set the x and y values of the sprite to a variable, so that we can change it
+Add a loop and set the x and y values of the background sprite to the *move x* and *move y* XXXvariables.

 ```blocks3
 when flag clicked